 The H. P. Lovecraft Historical Society (HPLHS/The Society) is an organization founded in 1986 for the purpose of having fun within the worlds envisioned by beloved 1920s gothic horror writer H.P.
 Lovecraft.
 Now a for-profit business located near Los Angeles, we are the world’s premiere producer of Lovecraftian entertainment, creating motion picture, audio drama, book, game, spoken word and musical projects with a unique blend of respect for the source material, authentic period details, production value and a sense of humor.
-In addition to our entertainments, we create and sell a wide variety of other products for Lovecraft fans (e.g. shirts, mugs, props, and much more).
+In addition to our entertainments, we create a wide variety of other products for Lovecraft fans (e.g. shirts, mugs, props, and much more) and sell them in our Glendale store and online.
 And we are indeed also a society with active members all over the globe.
+Join us!

 The HPLHS officially came into being around 1986 in Boulder, Colorado.
 Prior to that, we were a bunch of friends who met doing high school theatre in the early '80s.
 Sean Branney had the classic Chaosium role playing game Call of Cthulhu, and invited Andrew Leman, Darrell Tutchton and some other friends over to play it.
 Those frightening and thrilling nights when we gathered around a kitchen table in Englewood, Colorado paved the way for many strange and improbable events that followed.